fracta7/inventory-tweaks/README.md

-# Example Mod
+# Inventory Tweaks
-This is an example mod for Kotlin.
+This mod adds Square Wheel with block variants and palette (upcoming feature)